cmuparlay/parlayhash/README.md

 has two Intel Xeon Ice Lake chips with 32 cores each.
 Each core is 2-way hyperthreaded, for a total of 128 threads.
 Each number reports the geometric mean of mops over the eight workloads mentioned above (two sizes x two update rates x two distributions).
-For our hash map, we show both the times for the locked (lock) and lock free (lf) versions.
-Times were taken for code available November 2023.

 Columns 2 through 4 correspond to 1 thread, 16 threads (8 cores) and
 128 threads (64 cores) when the hash map is initialized to the correct